-Financial Officers (FOs) - The FOs are responsible for financial activities within their schools and/or departments.
-FOs must be aware of the financial management environment that exists in their units and put procedures in place to safeguard the University's financial assets.
-Towards this end, FOs should ensure that their units have adequate systems, processes and written procedures in place for handling funds in their areas of responsibility and that employees are aware of, understand, and are capable of complying with financial policies and procedures.
-The University Internal Auditor and Controller work with FOs on financial control and process issues, as necessary.
+Financial Business Managers (FBM) - The Financial Business Managers are responsible for financial activities within their schools and/or departments.
+Business Managers must be aware of the financial management environment that exists in their units and put procedures in place to safeguard the University's financial assets.
+Towards this end, Business Managers should ensure that their units have adequate systems, processes and written procedures in place for handling funds in their areas of responsibility and that employees are aware of and understand financial policies and procedures.
+The University Internal Auditor and Controller work with Business Managers on financial control and process issues, as necessary.

-Cash Manager: The University's Cash Manager is responsible for managing the University's operating cash, including optimizing investment return and ensuring that funds are available to pay for goods and services, as needed.
+Assistant Treasurer: The Assistant Treasurer is responsible for managing the University's operating cash, including optimizing investment return and ensuring that funds are available to pay for goods and services, as needed, and provide endorsement stamps, sealed deposit bags, forms, and guidelines/training to employees preparing deposits, credit card processing, ACH direct deposits, check and cash collection.

 University Deposit Drop (Deposit Drop) - The Blanton Deposit Drop is the destination collection point for University cash receipts unless other arrangements have been made.
 Deposits are recorded at this central location and are forwarded to the University's depository bank(s) via armored transport.
-The cashier responsible for these deposits provides instructions for the proper transmittal of funds and works with General Accounting as well as interfacing with banks concerning delayed deposits or discrepancies.
+The cashier responsible for these deposits provides instructions for the proper transmittal of funds and works with Budgets and Finance as well as interfacing with banks concerning delayed deposits or discrepancies.
 For purposes of these guidelines, note that not all deposits are forwarded to the University Deposit Drop for delivery to the bank.
 Deposits in Athletics and Development (Gift Processing) are handled separately with an armored transport to the bank, and deposits at Expressway Tower are made at the bank housed in the facility.

-General Accounting - This office is responsible for reconciling bank accounts, investigating discrepancies, and making correcting entries as necessary.
+University Budgets and Finance - This office is responsible for reconciling bank accounts, investigating discrepancies, and making correcting entries as necessary.